 Porites spp. intertidal coral colonies of the Pulau Biola reef were monitored between April 2022 and August 2024.
 Fieldwork at Pulau Biola was undertaken on one or two days per month during spring low tides of the southwest monsoon (April to September) when the intertidal reef was accessible on foot.
 At Siloso Point, we repeatedly observed several Porites spp. corals (SILO-L1, -L2, -L4 and, from 2021, -L5) in July and August 2020 and from February to October 2021.
 During each field visit, we visually examined the corals for evidence of recent diedowns, bleaching and signs of disease.
+We characterise bleaching as whitening of the coral surface and diedowns as areas of partial mortality that extend down the outer rim from the upper part of the coral colony.

-We looked for evidence of past diedowns caused by subaerial exposure.
-Specifically, we searched for concentric rings of dead coral on the upper surface of the colony and/or a living outer rim at consistent elevation as these are the defining features of microatolls.
+We define living microatolls as corals with evidence of past diedowns caused by subaerial exposure.
+Specifically, we searched for concentric rings of dead coral on the upper surface of the colony and/or a living outer rim at a consistent elevation around the coral perimeter.
 We surveyed the unponded HLG and, if applicable, post-diedown HLS of Porites spp. microatolls of the Biola reef during our field visits of 2023.
 We measured the HLG of the Siloso Point microatolls in 2020 and 2021.
 Surveys were performed using a total station, and measurements obtained on different days were converted to the same relative height datum using local temporary benchmarks established in bedrock, concrete or fossil corals adjacent to the reefs.